 Published: January 18, 2017

-The bachelor’s degree in human development typically centers on learning strategies for working with children, adults, and elderly people.
+The master’s or bachelor’s degree in human development typically centers on learning strategies for working with children, adults, and elderly people.
 There is a high concentration placed on working with families, as well as some individual development.

 The actual human development degree program coursework is comprised of learning to understand the often complex issues that people deal with throughout a lifetime.
 This can include physical, family, cognitive, and social development.
 These courses may include: